JKorf/FTX.Net/README.md

 |`AffiliateCode`|Affiliate code which will be sent when placing orders|`jkorf-net`

 ## Release notes
+* Version 0.0.1-beta8 - 02 Sep 2021
+    * Fix for disposing order book closing socket even if there are other connections

 * Version 0.0.1-beta7 - 02 Sep 2021
     * Added shared base class for FTXOrder and FTXTriggerOrder